saisudheerp/Aps_portfolio/README.md

 ### 1. Doctor Search by Specialty

-For searching doctors based on their specialty in a large dataset, a linear search is inefficient as it takes more time to search.
+This functionality is for searching doctors based on their specialty in a large dataset.
+It allows patients to find medical professionals with specific  health conditions.
+A linear search is inefficient as it takes more time to search.
 The best approach would be using a Trie data structure, which allows for efficient prefix-based searching.
 Time Complexity and Space complexity are O(number of words * maxLengthOfWord).
 Here is my code for the [Trie data structure](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/trie.cpp)[1].

-![Doctor Search by Specialty](images/patient_by_specialiity.png) *This image represents the Doctor search by specialty in practo app[13].*
+![Doctor Search by Specialty](images/patient_by_specialiity.png) *This image represents the Doctor search by specialty in the Practo app[13].*

 ### 2. Appointment Scheduling

-Efficiently manage appointment scheduling to optimize healthcare provider availability and patient convenience.
+This functionality is to efficiently manage appointment scheduling to optimize healthcare provider availability and patient convenience.
 Traditional methods may lead to inefficient scheduling and patient wait times.
 The best approach would be using the Min-Heap data structure, which allows for efficient retrieval and insertion of appointments based on priority, such as urgency or patient condition severity.
 Time Complexity is O(n*logn) and space complexity is O(n).
 Here is my code for [Min-Heap implementation](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/min_heap.cpp)[2].

 ![Appointment Scheduling](images/appointment_scheduling.png)

 *This image represents the Appointment Scheduling[8]*
 ### 3. Patient Record Management

-For managing and retrieving patient records efficiently, a linear search would be too slow.
+This use case is used for managing and retrieving patient records efficiently.
+This ensures that healthcare providers have access to accurate and up-to-date patient data, which is essential for delivering quality care.
+Linear search would be too slow.
 The best approach would be using a Binary Search Tree (BST) for efficient insertion, deletion, and search operations.
 Time Complexity and Space complexity are O(n).
 Here is my code for [BST implementation](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/bst.c).

 ![patient record management](images/patient%20record%20management.jpg)
 *This image represents the Patient Record Management[13]*

 ### 4. Prescription Management

-For managing and retrieving prescriptions quickly, searching through a list is too slow.
+This functionality ensures that healthcare providers can access accurate prescription information quickly, improving patient care .
+Searching through a list is too slow.
 The best approach would be using Hash Tables, which offer average O(1) time complexity for lookups.
 Here is my code for [Hash Table implementation](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/hashing.cpp)[3].

 ![Prescription Management](images/prescription%20management%202.jpg)
 *This image represents the Prescription Management[15]*

 ### 5. Emergency Response System

-For providing quick access to emergency services based on location, simple routing methods are inefficient.
+This functionality is for providing quick access to emergency services based on location.
 The best approach would be using Dijkstra's Algorithm, which finds the shortest path in weighted graphs.
 Time Complexity is O(n^2) and space complexity is O(n).
 Here is my code for [Dijkstra's Algorithm](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/dijkstras.c).

 ### 6. Medicine Availability